lalyos/hwsw.lalyo.sh/hwsw-meetup.md

 marp: true
 ---

-# A Docker az ellen is ved
+## A Docker az ellen is ved

 developer experience is the king

+> telex clickbait hirado: ... nem derul ki

 ---